vippsas/management-api/management-api-guide.md

 [Partner API](https://developer.vippsmobilepay.com/docs/APIs/partner-api/).
 💥

-We can, very roughly, describe the development if the Management API in phases:
+We can describe the development of the Management API in phases:

 1. MVP (Minimum Viable Product): The same, or very similar, functionality as in the existing Partner API.
 Some endpoint URIs, requests and responses